Retirees Association Scholarship

 Scholarship recipients will be selected by the University's Institutional Scholarship Committee in the spring semester; awards will be distributed during the following academic year.

 To be considered for this scholarship applicants must meet these requirements:

 - Be the child of a currently employed CSUS employee working at least half time.

 - Have completed a minimum of 12 units at CSUS

 - Have a CSUS GPA of 2.75 or above

-- Be a full time student, enrolled in a minimum of 12 units, when applying and receiving scholarship
+- Be a full time CSUS student enrolled in a minimum of 12 units when applying for and receiving the scholarship

 - Financial need is not required